7 Tips on How To Improve Communication in a Relationship

 The message we were given is that feelings are bad.
 And they should be shut down and shut off as quickly as possible.
 But connecting to your feelings are an important part of how to improve communication in a relationship.

 Your learned pattern of communicating as a child doesn’t magically go away when you grow up and enter into an intimate relationship.
 It’s during these intimate relationship where you have the opportunity to give those feelings a voice.
-When we grow and engage in intimate relationships feelings naturally come up.
+In intimate relationships, uncomfortable feelings naturally come up.
 Conflicts and difference arise.
 Denying your feelings as an adult in an intimate relationship is almost a guaranteed path to divorce.
 Healthy relationships require knowing how to communicate effectively in a relationship.

 Here are 6 key concepts for better relating.
 If you follow them you’ll improve your relationships dramatically.